GAVI: COVID-19 pandemic

 In April 2020, Gavi's CEO Seth Berkley commented that the COVID-19 pandemic needed a global response whereby the best global facilities for separate parts of the processes should then be integrated into a global process.
 He said he hoped that the G20 countries should work together with a budget of tens of billions of dollars, and that individual countries should be prepared for finished vaccines to be allocated according to greatest need.

 In September 2020, Gavi was announced as one of the organisations leading the COVAX vaccine allocation plan, created to ensure that any new COVID-19 vaccine would be shared equally between the world's richest and poorest countries.

 The following month, Gavi announced the approval of up to $150 million to help 92 low- and middle-income countries prepare for the delivery of future COVID-19 vaccines, including technical assistance and cold chain equipment.

 In January 2021, Seth Berkley announced that Gavi hoped to deliver 145 to 150 million doses of COVID-19 vaccines in the first quarter of 2021 and 500 million doses in the second quarter, and then 1.5 billion in the second half of the year.

-In January 2022, the Washington Post reported that following 309 million coronavirus vaccine doses being delivered in December 2021, COVAX had delivered over 1 billion for the pandemic.
+In January 2022, The Washington Post reported that following 309 million coronavirus vaccine doses being delivered in December 2021, COVAX had delivered over 1 billion for the pandemic.

+Related organizations

+Vaccine Impact Modelling Consortium

+The Vaccine Impact Modelling Consortium (VMIC) consists of mathematical models of diseases to analyze the impact of Gavi's vaccines, mainly in terms of deaths averted and disability-adjusted life year loss prevented, and to help Gavi come up with ways to maximize the impact for a given amount of resources.
+It consists of several different groups of modellers working independently.
+In 2026, the VMIC published an analysis on the impact Gavi's vaccination programmes against 14 vaccine-preventable diseases across 117 low- and middle-income families.
+In terms of lives saved per 1000 vaccinations, HPV (11.24), measles (6.09), HepB (5.00), and malaria (2.78) were found to be the most imapctful.
+In terms of DALY-loss prevented per 1000 vaccinations, HPV (523.04), measles (411.01), malaria (203.04), and Hib (150.37) were the most impactful.
+This analysis describes the effect of increasing vaccination on top of an existing level of coverage and disease burden, so vaccinating against a disease that has already achieved herd immunity can appear less impactful.

 Awards

 Gavi was awarded the 2019 Lasker-Bloomberg Public Service Award for "providing sustained access to childhood vaccines around the globe, thus saving millions of lives, and for highlighting the power of immunization to prevent disease".

 Gavi was nominated for the 2021 Nobel Peace Prize by Norwegian MP Carl-Erik Grimstad.

-Gavi was awarded the Sunhak Peace Prize in 2022 for Promoting vaccine equity at the forefront of COVID-19 by leading COVAX and Improving overall health of humanity by increasing access to vaccine for children in vulnerable countries.
+Gavi was awarded the Sunhak Peace Prize in 2022 for promoting vaccine equity at the forefront of COVID-19 by leading COVAX, and for improving global health by increasing access to vaccines for children in vulnerable countries.